Sunday, September 27, 2020

 “Not Going Anywhere” by Keren Ann, off Not Going Anywhere

-“We Are So Small” by The Red Sea Pedestrians, off See Through the Eyes of Osiris!
+“We Are So Small” by the Red Sea Pedestrians, off See Through the Eyes of Osiris!

 “Trophy” by Bat for Lashes, off Fur and Gold